-During the term of their employment, Mr. Bruchs and Dr. de Wit shall be entitled to participate in such vacation, auto allowance, benefit plans, fringe benefits, life insurance, medical and dental plans (beginning on the first day of employment), retirement plans and other programs as are offered from time to time by the Company.
+During the term of his employment, Mr. Bruchs shall be entitled to participate in such vacation, auto allowance, benefit plans, fringe benefits, life insurance, medical and dental plans (beginning on the first day of employment), retirement plans and other programs as are offered from time to time by the Company.